abmarnie/abmarnie/README.md

 * Developer & Artist Tooling / Automation
 * Scientific Computing

 My engineering philosophy leans heavily on **KISS, YAGNI, and the 80/20 rule**.
 I prefer simple systems that solve the actual problem over unnecessary abstraction or complexity.
-At the same time, I take testing—manual, unit, integration, performance, and snapshot—and technical debt seriously.
+At the same time, I take testing (manual, unit, integration, performance, and snapshot) and technical debt seriously.
 Sometimes debt is useful; the important part is taking it on intentionally.

 I primarily work with **.NET / C#, TypeScript (especially Angular), and SQL**—which I genuinely enjoy writing.
 My current favorite language is **Zig**, particularly for its emphasis on making low-level programming explicit without making it unnecessarily painful.
 I’m also a fan of the array-programming paradigm found in MATLAB, NumPy, and Julia; functional programming when it fits the problem; and working in game engines such as Godot and Unity.